mariamsaed19/SCA-code-modified/README.md

 "model" directory contains different saved models that are trained with our codes

-***For lambda value experiment, vary the lambda value in corresponding code file.
+***For lambda value experiment, vary the lambda value in the corresponding code file.

 To run a code file first one has to install conda environment, pytorch, and other required packages.
 Once all installation is complete, one can run the following commands top activate the conda env and finally run the shell script (i.e., test.sh) provided to execute a python code file.